Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Task Effects in NEAT

 In the Preview condition, the attention module $A$ has access to the question $q_1, q_2, q_3$ when making decisions about fixations and skips.
 In Figure~\ref{fig:architecture:qa}, this is marked by connections going from the question to the attention module.
 In the No Preview condition, these connections are absent, and the attention module $A$ has no access to the question while it is reading the input text.

-After the text has been read, the memory representation created by the reader is passed to the task module, which is a neural network with matches the memory representation with the question and attempts to select the correct answer.
+\changedSecond{The representations created by the reader} are passed to the task module, which is a neural network which matches the memory representation with the question and attempts to select the correct answer.
 At this point, the question is available to the model, independently of whether it is in the Preview or No Preview condition.

 The reader module and the task module can be trained using supervised learning on the basis of a corpus of texts with questions and answers, with the objective of maximizing question answering accuracy.
-As before, the attention module is trained using reinforcement learning, but now a question answering task rather than a reconstruction task provides the reinforcement signal: during training, the module generates fixation sequences, and passes the fixated words on to the reader and the task module.
+As before, the attention module is trained using reinforcement learning, but now a question answering task rather than a reconstruction task provides the reinforcement signal: during training, the module generates fixation decisions, and passes the fixated words on to the reader.
 The parameters of the attention module are then updated to upweight decisions that led to correct answers, and downweight decisions that did not.

 The reader module remains unchanged from our original version of NEAT as introduced in Section~\ref{sec:neat} (but the hidden layer is smaller, containing 128 memory cells only).
 However, changes are necessary to the attention and task modules, which we will describe in the following sections.